dedickinson/community/tutorials/deploy-dependency-track/index.md

 gsutil mb gs://${GCP_PROJECT_ID}-build
 ```

-If you uploaded the BOM from the terminal you may want to delete the project/version
+If you previously uploaded the BOM from the terminal you may want to delete the project/version
 in Dependency Track before you submit the BOM using Cloud Build.
 To delete it,
 go to the Dependency Track frontend, select the project from the list and click
 "View Details" in the project screen (below).
-The pop-up dialog will have a "Delete" button that deleted the project.
+The pop-up dialog will have a "Delete" button that deletes the project.

 ![The View Details link is used to open the display to delete the project](img/delete_demo_project.png)